Rhus ovata: Phylogeny and hybridization

 Over 20 species in the genus Rhus occur in North America, Europe, and Asia.
 Phylogenetic analysis based on numerous traits placed Rhus ovata in the section Styphonia, alongside Rhus integrifolia, the lemonade sumac.
 Both plants are their closest relatives, and hybridize where their range overlaps, this overlap typically being in coastal mountains.
 Lemonade sumac tends to occur with a more western distribution along the coast and on islands, while sugar bush is typically found more inland and to the east, with both intergrading where they meet.

 The two species diverged roughly 3 million years ago, and had several period of expanding and contracting distributions, with fossils being found as far north as Nevada.
 Species distribution modeling implies a future northward shift for the populations in Arizona, but ecosystems in California will likely remain stable into the future.
 However, human impact will likely continue to fracture suitable habitats as climate change affects human development, with some implications for gene flow and adaptation.
 A worst-case scenario of global climate change may even see R. ovata being pushed towards the coast by 2070.

 The hybrids produced are a result due to the fact that both species are visited by the same pollinators.
 Hybrids possess morphological traits intermediate between both species.
-Research has show that only 19% of interspecific crosses produced seeds, a much lower fertility rate compared to the 61% and 73% exhibited by crosses within species.
+Research has shown that only 19% of interspecific crosses produced seeds, a much lower fertility rate compared to the 61% and 73% exhibited by crosses within species.
 The low fertility rate of hybrids indicates that they have a loss of fitness from their parents, suggesting that there is some incompatibility between the two species.
 Although hybrids may be sterile, populations of sugar bush have high levels of genetic diversity.